Virginia-iGEM/igem-wikibrick/docs/programmers-guide/README.md

 Note that all of these variables are more clearly defined in `config.js`.

-## 6 Adding or Modifing Gulp Tasks
+## 6 Adding or Modifying Gulp Tasks

 We've added support for creating your own gulp tasks or modifying our own, so that you can modify the build pipeline if you'd like.